furher023/sanityIn/README.md

-## A proposed website layout under progress for a menatl health web platform
+## A proposed website layout under progress for a mental health web platform

 Deployed at https://sanityin.herokuapp.com/home